Branched Chain Amino Acids (BCAAs)

 – cancer patients

-Branched Chain Amino Acids (BCAAs) are also used to help slow muscle wasting in people who are confined to bed.
+Branched Chain Amino Acids (BCAAs) have been used to help slow muscle wasting in people who are confined to bed (study).

 Some people use branched chain amino acids to prevent fatigue and improve concentration.